DEFRA/ffc-demo-claim-service/README.md

 Message queue - amqp protocol

 # Running the application
-The application is ready to run:
+The application is designed to run as a container via Docker Compose or Kubernetes (with Helm).

-`$ node index.js`

-Alternatively the project can be run in a container through the docker-compose.yaml file.
+A convenience script is provided to run via Docker Compose:

+`scripts/start`

+This will create the required `mine-support` network before starting the service so that it can communicate with other Mine Support services running alongside it through docker-compose.
+The script will then attach to the running service, tailing its logs and allowing the service to be brought down by pressing `Ctrl + C`.

 # Kubernetes
 The service has been developed with the intention of running in Kubernetes.
 A helm chart is included in the `.\helm` folder.